Deven10103/ParkEase/README.md

 Collaborators:
 Devendra Prasad, Garvit Rai

-This is a Parking Management System.
+This is a Parking Management.